MobyDerp/CS362-004-S2018/projects/lelis/README.md

-This is Assignment #2 submittal lelis
+This is Assignment #4 (Random Testing) submittal lelis